fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 // A Theamed text widget.
 //
 type MyWidget struct {
 	widget.BaseWidget        // Inherit from BaseWidget
 	text              string // The text to display in the widget }

 //
 // Create a Widget and Extend (initialiase) the BaseWidget
 //
 func NewMyWidget(text string) *MyWidget {
 	w := &MyWidget{ // Create this widget with an initial text value
 		text: text,
 	}
 	w.ExtendBaseWidget(w) // Initialiase the BaseWidget
 	return w
 }

 //
 // Create the renderer.
 This is called by the fyne application
 //
 func (w *MyWidget) CreateRenderer() fyne.WidgetRenderer {
-    // Pass this widget to the renderer so it can access the widget properties return newMyWidgetRenderer(w)
+	// Pass this widget to the renderer so it
-}

-//
-// Change the text and refresh the widget display
+	// can access the widget properties
-//
-func (w *MyWidget) SetText(text string) {
-    w.text = text
-    w.Refresh()
+	return newMyWidgetRenderer(w)
 }

 //